ruchitabaglane/2021_Spring_finals/README.md

 ## Hypothesis 2

-Conducting a test to see if the availability of vaccine has had any impact on number of Covid-19 tests being performed.
+Conducting a test to see if the availability of vaccine has any influence on number of Covid-19 tests being performed.

 H0 : Administration of vaccine has impacted the number of Covid-19 tests being conducted(increased or decreased).<br>
 HA : Vaccine had no impact on the number of Covid-19 tests being conducted.